Bern Team Baker Review

 Weight and Bulk

 The Team Baker isn't the lightest helmet we tested, but it's definitely on the lower end of the range.
 Injection molded helmets are generally a bit bigger and bulkier, but the Team Baker is one of the sleeker helmets in that category.
-Keep in mind that the Smith Maze is the lightest helmet that we tested.
 The hardhat look is nicely shaped, relatively sleek, and not too bulky.

 Because there are no vents on the helmet, the lack of padding adds to the airflow, but not that effectively.
-The ear pads can be removed, which adds a lot of ventilation to the helmet, but doesn't provide much adjustability.
-Some people prefer helmets with a few open vents, allowing for air flow on warm days or wearing a beanie on colder days - if this is the case the Anon Raider or the Smith Maze would be good choices.
+The ear pads can be removed, which adds a lot of ventilation to the helmet but doesn't provide much adjustability.
+Some people prefer helmets with a few open vents, allowing for air flow on warm days or wearing a beanie on colder days.

 The goggle integration was okay with most goggles, but a visor combined with no goggle vents makes for a steamy interface.
 Keep in mind that goggle fogging can ruin a good day out, so if you absolutely need ventilation, the Maze and Ledge both vented goggles significantly better.
 Also worth noting is that the goggle tab on the Team Baker is a flimsy plastic that feels like it could snap off if you get too aggressive about pulling your goggles off.

 Two-toned is always a good way to go, since you'll be able to match it with more ski outfits.
 Plus, a freeride shape and a slick visor combined with a bright logo will let everyone know you're planning on getting sendy.
-The Team Baker is in a category of its own for style, but helmets like the Smith Maze or Variance are close to comparable.
+The Team Baker is in a category of its own for style.

 If you need a helmet for winter and summer use - and won't be bothered if it can't do either all that well - then the Team Baker is a great helmet for you.
 It'll do the trick in winter and summer, is safety rated for all activities, stylish, and relatively cheap.